Ant and Dec were among the big winners at this year's Bafta TV Awards and this adds to the many other awards on their shelf.

-They've won more than 100 big awards over the last 20 years for their shows and their presenting.
+But awards are nothing new for this duo.
+They've won more than 100 during their career for their shows and their presenting.

-It all began when Ant and Dec met on the set of CBBC show, Byker Grove, when they were just 13 years old.
+It all began when Ant and Dec met on the set of CBBC show, Byker Grove, and became best friends when they were just 13 years old.

 Their characters, PJ and Duncan, were mates in the show and Ant and Dec soon became friends in real life.